oliversinan/minimal-mistakes/_posts/2017-09-18-intro-to-jekyll-on-github-pages.md

 Requirements:
 - Github account without a pages respository

-## Important
+### Important

 This guide only scratches the surface of this templates capabilities and shall only illustrate a bare minimum setup and highlight a few functionalities.
-For a complete guide and documentation, visit https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/.
+For a complete guide and documentation, visit the [minimal-mistakes github page](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).

-# Template Forking
+## Template Forking

 For this website, I used the template `minimal-mistakes`.
 First, fork the [template repository](https://github.com/mmistakes/minimal-mistakes) (you have to be logged into github).
 To be able to reach the forked repository, we have to rename it.
 Github requires the repository to be named as follows: